Digital Onboarding KYC: Drop-Offs & Compliance

 Layer 3: Biometric Verification

 Facial comparison (selfie vs document photo) combined with liveness detection ensures the document holder is the person presenting themselves.
-Deepfake and morphing attacks make passive liveness detection insufficient: GPG45 and the UK Trust Framework require active liveness detection (head movement, blinking) for higher confidence levels.
+Deepfake and morphing attacks make passive liveness detection insufficient: active liveness detection (head movement, blinking) is recommended for higher confidence levels.

 Layer 4: Screening and Enrichment

-In parallel with identity verification, the system runs automated screening against sanctions lists, politically exposed persons (PEP) databases and adverse media.
+In parallel with identity verification, the system runs automated screening against the Canadian Consolidated Autonomous Sanctions List, PEP databases and adverse media.
 Data enrichment (address verification, risk scoring) completes the risk profile before the acceptance decision.
-To understand how traditional banks and fintechs approach this differently, see our KYC banks vs fintechs comparison.

 Measuring and Managing Onboarding Performance